code4policy/modules/finalproject/project.md

 During the first part of the meeting the team will collectively decide how much they think they can accomplish.

-During the second part, you will break the stories down into tasks and put them on a trello board.
+During the second part, you will break the stories down into tasks and put them on a scrum board.
 Everyone on the team will assign tasks to themselves.
 This will involve a round of scrum "poker".

 Most of the tasks on your scrum board will have a number attached to them as a result of this meeting.
 Those numbers should reflect your progress as a team.
 You should be keeping track of your "burndown" or "burnup" every day (how many points you've accomplished).